Costa Azul LNG

 Costa Azul LNG is a sea port and natural gas processing center, located 15 miles north of Ensenada, Baja California, Mexico.
-Opened in 2008, the terminal can process up to one billion cubic feet of natural gas per day.
+Opened in 2008, the terminal was able to import up to one billion cubic feet of natural gas per day.
 This is the first liquefied natural gas (LNG) terminal on the North America west coast.
 LNG carrier ships capable of holding up to 220,000m3 of LNG can dock in the deep water port off the coast to unload LNG.
 The natural gas from the terminal is used to produce electricity and is fed by pipe lines to factories.
 The longest pipeline runs north, to the United States.
 Sempra Energy is a partner in the port with PEMEX.
 The LNG ship Al Safliya was the first ship to port and unload at Costa Azul.
 The Al Safliya is a 210,000 cubic meter LNG ship, its LNG was from Qatar.
 The other Mexican LNG Terminal in the Pacific Ocean is at Manzanillo, Colima, the Manzanillo LNG Terminal.